LiamMarrinan/Latin102/Quiz-2.md

 > 3. nomanitive because it is the subject.

 Hercules, whom Apollo refused to give an oracle, stole a tripod from the temple at Delphi.
-> 1. quem
+> 1. quem❌
 > 2. Hercules (masculine,singular)
-> 3. Accusative because it is the direct object.
+> 3. Accusative because it is the direct object.❌

 Hercules, whom Juno drove into a fit of madness, killed his own wife Megara.
 > 1. quem